 Mango And Sticky Rice

-Mango over sticky rice is hands down the most popular Thai dessert there is.
-If you manage to travel all of Thailand and not indulge in this particular dish then you are missing out.
+Mango over sticky rice is unarguably the most popular Thai dessert.
+If you manage to travel all of Thailand and deprive yourself of indulging in this sweet beauty, you need to book a flight back immediately.
 Chilled mangos are sliced fresh before being put over steaming sticky rice.
 This concoction is then drenched in thick coconut milk.

 Banana Leaf And Sticky Rice

 Sweet coconut milk, sugar, black beans and sticky rice are all shoved into a banana leaf, making for one delectable dessert.
 Do not let this dessert’s strange exterior fool you; it is packed with plenty of flavor.
 The banana leaf wrapper makes it a great dessert to eat on the move.

 These are great finger foods.
 You can get sweet Thai crepes fresh off the grill on almost every soi (street).
 These are usually filled with meringue, a thick cream made of egg whites and sugar; it is then topped with foy thong, which is shredded egg yolk.

 This dessert is both delicious and adorable.
 Coconut and rice flour dumplings are cooked to perfection on hot grills.
 You can find these throughout Thailand with a plethora of street vendors serving up this tiny dish.
 These are usually topped with corn, green onions, or are served plain.